esheldon/fitsio/README.md

 numerical python arrays.

-A version of cfitsio is bundled with this package, there is no need to install your own, nor will this conflict with a version you have installed; see below for details.
+A version of cfitsio is bundled with this package, there is no need to install your own, nor will this conflict with a version you have installed.

 Some Features